-- Cold recycling: A general term for all types of pavement recycling that - Hot recycling: A general term for all types of pavement recycling that involve heating the aggregates or pavement during the recycling process.
-This guide does not cover hot recycling. - Cold in-place recycling (CIR): A general term for all types of in-place recycling that do not involve heating the pavement before and during milling. - Partial-depth recycling (PDR): A preventive maintenance or rehabilitation process where the focus of the recycling is the asphalt concrete to address primarily top-down distresses (i.e., the recycler milling teeth remain within the asphalt concrete layers).
+- In-place pavement recycling (IPR): A general term for all types of in-place pavement recycling. - Cold in-place recycling (CIR): A general term for all types of in-place recycling that do not involve heating the pavement before and during milling. - Hot in-place recycling (HIR): A general term for all types of in-place recycling that involve heating the pavement before and during the recycling process.
+This guide does not cover HIR, but an example of an HIR train is shown in Figure 1.2. - Partial-depth recycling (PDR): A preventive maintenance or rehabilitation process where only the asphalt concrete layers are recycled (i.e., the recycler milling teeth remain within the asphalt concrete layers).
 Recycling depths are typically between 0.25 ft (75 mm) and 0.4 ft (120 mm), but can be increased to 0.5 ft (150 mm) on roads with good underlying layer support.
-Examples of partial-depth recycling trains are shown in Figure 1.2 (single unit train) and Figure 1.3 (multi-unit train).
-Cold in-place recycling (CIR) is a common, but misleading term for this particular recycling strategy. - Full-depth recycling (FDR): A rehabilitation process where the asphalt concrete as well as the underlying unbound and/or previously stabilized layers are recycled to address bottom-up distresses and structural inadequacy (i.e., the recycler milling teeth go through the asphalt concrete layers into the underlying layer[s]).
-Recycling depths are typically between 0.5 ft (150 mm) and 1.0 ft (300 mm).
-Examples of full-depth recycling trains are shown in Figure 1.4 (wheel) and Figure 1.5 (track). • Cold central plant recycling (CCPR): : A preventive maintenance or rehabilitation process where materials are milled to the required depth, transported to a nearby cold central plant, processed, transported back to the road, and then laid with a paver.
-This process can be used for both partial- and full-depth recycling, as well as new construction with recycled materials.
-Multiple layers can be placed.
-Stabilization of the underlying layers and/or subgrade can be included as part of the rehabilitation process to increase structural capacity without increasing grade height.
-An example of a central plant is shown in Figure 1.6.
+Examples of partial-depth recycling trains are shown in Figure 1.3 (single unit train) and Figure 1.4 (multi-unit train).
+Cold in-place recycling (CIR) is a common, but misleading term for this particular recycling strategy. - Full-depth recycling (FDR): A rehabilitation process where the asphalt concrete as well as the underlying unbound and/or previously stabilized layers are recycled (i.e., the recycler milling teeth go through the asphalt concrete layers into the underlying layer[s]).
+Recycling depths are typically between 0.65 ft (195 mm) and 1.0 ft (300 mm).
+Examples of full-depth recycling trains are shown in Figure 1.5 (wheel) and Figure 1.6 (track). - Cold central plant recycling (CCPR): A preventive maintenance or rehabilitation process where materials are milled to the required depth, transported to a nearby central plant, processed, transported back to the road, and then laid with a paver.
+This process can be used for both partial- and full-depth recycling, as well as new construction.
+Stabilization of the underlying layers and/or subgrade can be included as part of the rehabilitation process to increase structural capacity without increasing grade height (i.e., an inverted pavement structure).
+An example of a central plant is shown in Figure 1.7.